XionVolt/Ai-Ml/Terminologies/Ai/Ml/Ml-Basics.md

   - Output: A label, such as "spam" or "not spam."

 ### Real-Life Example:
 Imagine you want to classify whether a fruit is an apple or an orange based on its color, size, and weight.
 The output will be a category (e.g., "apple" or "orange").
-This is a classification problem because the result is a discrete label.
+This is a classification problem because the result is a discrete label.(This is classification problem because our algorithm has to predict output label(y label) from a finite number of possible outputs available )

 ---